Key Takeaways

 Choosing a Beneficiary

 Only an owner can designate beneficiaries, and only the owner or annuitant’s death can trigger any beneficiary action.
-The owner can change beneficiaries at any time as long as the contract does not require an irrevocable beneficiary to be named.
-They can also choose multiple beneficiaries and a contingent beneficiary — people designated to receive payments if the primary beneficiary dies before the owner.
+The owner can change beneficiaries at any time, as long as the contract does not require an irrevocable beneficiary to be named.

 Beneficiaries can be people or organizations.

 Additionally, having a beneficiary can simplify transferring your assets to your heirs.
-You can protect your heirs from having to go through probate if you name them as beneficiaries on your annuity contract.
+You can protect your heirs from going through probate if you name them as beneficiaries on your annuity contract.

 Probate is the legal process of distributing a deceased person’s estate.
 The costly and time-consuming process involves identifying and appraising the deceased person’s property, proving in court that their will is valid and paying any debts or taxes the deceased person owed.